s1la/python_project_SS/README.md

 The optional argument --output.dir can be added to change the name of the output directory.
 By default, this is the name of the input .csv file, followed by '_processed'.

+To ensure the script runs correctly, you can set up an environment using the provided Conda and pip requirements:

+  conda create --name [environment_name]

+  conda install --file environment_python_project_SS.yml

+  pip install -r requirements_python_project_SS.txt

+  & then running the script from there

 ### Output

 Absolute conjugation efficiency is calculated first, saved as '01_Absolute_Efficiency'.